olympus-terminal/cli-bioinformatics-tools/README.md

-This repository includes simple scripts to extract, manipulate, aand modify biological sequence data.
+This repository contains a variety of example scripts to use common and uncommon bioinformatic software.